Montevallo, Alabama: Parnell Memorial Library

 The Montevallo Public Library was founded in March 1958 under the leadership of the City of Montevallo and the Montevallo Branch of the American Association of University Women.
-The President of the Montevallo Branch of AAUW at that time was Dr. Lucille Griffith, who was also serving as Chair of the Montevallo Library Board.
 The library began modestly as a collection of several hundred books in a small room at City Hall.
 The first librarian was Lillian Ward.

 In 1974 the public library was moved to the Depot-in-the-Park, where Mayme Yarbrough was the librarian.
 It remained there until a 1978 fire destroyed the building and all its contents.
 The library was relocated to the City Hall Annex until 1984.
-At that time, the library was moved to the renovated telephone company switching building that had been donated by Dr. and Mrs. L.C.
-"Foots" Parnell, Jr., to the City for a public library.
+At that time, the library was moved to the renovated telephone company switching building.
 The renovation of the building was made possible through the efforts of many people in this community and beyond.
 From March 1984 until December 2006, that facility served as Montevallo's public library.

 In response to the offer from Dr. L. C. Parnell, Jr., to house his Civil War collection in the existing library at 845 Valley Street if an expansion of the library were undertaken, Parnell Memorial Library Foundation was incorporated on March 23, 1998.
 The mission of the Foundation is to promote funding for expansion of the facilities, services, and programs of Parnell Memorial Library.
-Emily Pendleton spearheaded the efforts leading to incorporation and to the Foundation's receiving 501(c)3 nonprofit status with the IRS.
-She was the first President of the Foundation, serving from 1998 until 2001, when Elizabeth Rodgers was elected president.